There’s been a tremendous amount of positive buzz about essential oils over the last few years.

 - Put a couple of drops of lavender or clove oil onto your dog’s collar.

-Always remember, however: only use essential oils that are safe to apply topically, be sure that they are always diluted properly, and use the highest quality essential oils available — like the ones from Public Goods.
+Always remember, though, that you should only use essential oils that are safe to apply topically, that they are always diluted properly, and that you’re using the highest quality essential oils available — like the ones from Public Goods.
 Your dog’s worth it.

 Download Our Free Guide to Sustainable Living.